Backpage.com raided, CEO arrested for sex-trafficking

 "Raking in millions of dollars from the trafficking and exploitation of vulnerable victims is outrageous, despicable and illegal," said Harris, a Democrat who is running for the U.S. Senate in next month's election.
 "Backpage and its executives purposefully and unlawfully designed Backpage to be the world's top online brothel."

-An attorney representing Backpage, Liz McDougall, did not immediately respond to telephone and email messages left by The Associated Press.
+An attorney representing Backpage.com, Liz McDougall, did not immediately respond to telephone and email messages left by The Associated Press.

-The site's controlling shareholders, Michael Lacey, 68, and James Larkin, 67, have been charged with conspiracy to commit pimping, Harris said in a statement.
-Neither of them has been taken into custody by late Thursday although warrants have been issued for their arrest.
-Under California's law, felony pimping is defined as making money off of prostitutes or soliciting customers for prostitution.

 Lacey and Larkin are former owners of the Village Voice and the Phoenix New Times.
 An attorney who previously represented the two men, Michael Manning, did not immediately respond to a telephone message from The AP.